-To uncover which facial cues led more often to accurate or faster correct gender discrimination, we performed three least-square multiple linear regressions: one between discrimination accuracies (predictive variable) and bubble masks (explanatory variable); another between quartiles of response time on correct trials and bubble masks; and, a final one, between quartiles of response time on incorrect trials and bubble masks.
-The outcome of these regressions are three 128 by 128 planes of regression coefficients which are called classification images (Eckstein & Ahumada, 2002; Gosselin & Schyns, 2004).
-We summed classification images across participants and smoothed the resulting group classification images with a Gaussian kernel having a full-width half maximum of 16.48 pixels.
-The statistical analysis was restricted to the area of the classification images that could contain face information; the complementary area, which was irrelevant to the task at hand, was used to estimate the mean and the standard deviation of the null distribution and to transform the smooth classification images into Z-scores.
-Any significant positive local divergence from uniformity in our smooth group classification images would indicate that the corresponding part of the stimuli led to more accurate responses, faster correct responses, or faster incorrect responses.
-We therefore conducted one-tailed Pixel tests (Chauvin, Worsley, Schyns, Arguin & Gosselin, 2005) on the Z-scores smooth group classification images transformed into Z-scored ( $S_r$ = 3469; for accuracy: $Z{crit}$ = 3.7 and $Z{max}$ = 6.48; for response time: $Z{crit}$ = 3.5 and $Z{max}$ = 4.04; $p \le .05$ ).
+To uncover which facial cues led more often to accurate or faster correct gender discrimination, we performed two least-square multiple linear regressions: one between discrimination accuracies (predictive variable) and bubble masks (explanatory variable) and another between quartiles of response time on correct trials and bubble masks.
+The outcome of these regressions are two 128 by 128 planes of regression coefficients which we call classification images (Eckstein & Ahumada, 2002; Gosselin & Schyns, 2004)2.
+To compute group statistics, we summed classification images across participants and smoothed the resulting group classification images with a Gaussian kernel having a standard deviation of 6.93 pixels.
+The statistical analysis was restricted to the area of the classification images that could contain face information; the complementary area, which was irrelevant to the task at hand, was used to estimate the mean and the standard deviation of the null distribution and to transform the group classification images into Z-scores.
+Any significant positive local divergence from uniformity in our group classification images would indicate that the corresponding part of the stimuli led to more accurate responses, or faster correct responses.
+We therefore conducted one-tailed Pixel tests (Chauvin, Worsley, Schyns, Arguin, & Gosselin, 2005) on the group classification images transformed into Z-scored (Sr = 3469; for accuracy: Zcrit = 3.7 and Zmax =6.48; for response time: Zcrit = 3.5 and Zmax = 4.04; p < .05).
 The statistical threshold provided by this test corrects for multiple comparisons while taking the spatial correlation inherent to our technique into account.

 Figure 2 displays the average women (column 1) and men (column 2) overlaid with a contour-plot representation of the accuracy and correct response time classification images.
-Nothing reached statistical significance in the incorrect response time classification image.
-The colored pixels enclosed by the dotted black lines are statistically significant: the region of the eyes and eyebrows lead to more accurate and faster correct gender discrimination; this eye-eyebrow region is wider and more bilateraly distributed in the correct response time classification image (row 1) than in the accuracy classification image (row 2); and facial cues leading to fast correct responses also included the mouth region as well as the space between the mouth and the nose.
-That the mouth is significantly correlated with correct response time but is correlated neither with incorrect response time, nor with accuracy might seem puzzling.
-Close examination of the data shows that the relatively few correct answers given when the mouth was revealed led to very short reaction time, which suggests that the mouth would become significantly correlated with accuracy if more data were collected.
+The colored pixels enclosed by the dotted black lines are statistically significant: the region of the eyes and eyebrows lead to more accurate and faster correct gender discrimination; this eye-eyebrow region is wider and more bilaterally distributed in the correct response time classification image (row 1) than in the accuracy classification image (row 2); and facial cues leading to fast correct responses also included the mouth region as well as the space between the mouth and the nose.
+To better understand the relation between the mouth region and our measurements, we ran an additional least-square multiple linear regression between quartiles of response time on incorrect trials and bubble masks.
+No pixel was significant in the resulting classification image (not shown).

 Figure 2.
 Displays the average men (column 2) and women (column 1) superimposed on a contour plot of classification images derived from accuracy (row 1) and response time (row 2).
-The colored pixels enclosed by the dotted black lines are statistically significant (p<.05).
+The colored pixels enclosed by the dotted black lines are statistically significant (p < .05).